BEST INTERLAKEN WINTER ACTIVITIES + TIPS FOR YOUR WINTER TRIP TO INTERLAKEN

 You’ll find several Christmas markets that you can visit in just one day.
 Indulge in some delicious food and warm mulled wine, or shop for some unique Christmas gifts for yourself or your loved ones while taking in the festive atmosphere.
 Trust me, it’s the perfect way to get into the holiday spirit and make some merry memories.

-So, grab your scarf and mittens, and let’s head to Bern for some Christmas market magic!
+So, head to Bern for some Christmas market magic!

-But, it’s not just the decorations that will take your breath away – there are 80 stalls offering a variety of traditional crafts, modern design, and delicious food.
+But, it’s not just the decorations that will take your breath away – there are 80 stalls offering a variety of traditional crafts, modern designs, and delicious food.
 Whether you’re looking for unique gifts or simply want to soak up the festive atmosphere, the Sternenmarket has it all.
 Trust me, it’s a holiday must-see.
-So, let’s head to the “Kleine Schanze” park and discover the magic of the Sternenmarket!

 - Spend the rest of the day, exploring the beautiful city of Bern – it is the prettiest city in Switzerland (in my opinion).